 Let’s take a look into how and why investing sooner rather than later can have tremendous benefits in the long run.

 How to Use Compound Interest to Your Advantage

 The power of compounding interest is positively correlated with time, which is why beginning to invest at a young age is incredibly beneficial in the years to come.
-Time is the most powerful tool for retirement and investment accounts because it allows young people in their 20s and early 30s to make smaller annual contributions while still accumulating a large some of money over time.
+Time is the most powerful tool for retirement and investment accounts because it allows young people in their 20s and early 30s to make smaller annual contributions while still accumulating a large some of money.
 The return on investment you receive is able to grow at a fast pace when you continuously reinvest your earnings.

-Although it appears to be a similar situation to the top image, there is actually a vast difference between the outcomes.
+Although it appears to be a similar situation to the top section, there is major difference in the outcomes.
 Making annual contributions of $1,000 to your 401(k) at the age of 35 for thirty years will result in an account balance of $122,346.
-Even though you assume the same 8% rate of return and your total investment is 3 times the amount of the first example you will still face a shortfall greater than $30,000 at age 65.
+Even though you assume the same 8% rate of return and your total investment is 3 times the amount of the first example, you will still face a shortfall greater than $30,000 at age 65.
 Choosing to wait ten years until age 35 to invest results in a dramatic difference.

-Time is on your side when you begin investing at a young age so take advantage of it.
+Time is on your side when you begin investing at a young age, so take advantage of it.
 As Albert Einstein famously said, “Compound interest is the eighth wonder of the world.
 He who understands it, earns it… he who doesn’t… pays it.”

 Make the decision to invest now, even if it’s just a small monthly contribution.
 Contributing early and frequently will allow you to see the significant impact compounding interest has on your investment portfolio’s overall performance.

 If you need help deciding how and what to invest in, you’re welcome to schedule a complimentary consultation with our team of financial advisors using the link below.